Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

-Better policy learning requires better policy evaluation.
-We next examine the finite-sample performance of the proposed estimator when estimating the policy values and compare its performance with that of the IPW estimator with interference.
-We use the same two simulation scenarios and consider the evaluation of three different policies: (i) linear policy: $\pi(\bX)=\mathds{1}(0.5X_1+X_2+X_3+0.5X_4\geq 2)$, (ii) depth-2 decision tree policy: $\pi(\bX)=\mathds{1}(X_1>0.5,X_2>0.5)$ and (iii) treat-nobody policy: $\pi(\bX)=0$.
+Efficient policy learning relies on accurate policy evaluation.
+Next, we assess the finite-sample performance of the proposed estimators in estimating policy values.
+We compare this performance with that of the IPW estimators that account for interference.
+We use the same two simulation scenarios and consider the evaluation of three different policies: (i) linear policy: $\pi(\bX)=\mathds{1}(0.5X_1+X_2+X_3+0.5X_4\geq 2)$, (ii) depth-2 decision tree policy: $\pi(\bX)=\mathds{1}(X_1>0.5,X_3>0)$ and (iii) treat-nobody policy: $\pi(\bX)=0$.

-Figure~\ref{fig:sim:PE} shows the results, with each plot corresponding to a different combination of policy class (columns) and data generation scenario (rows).
-The results for the sample size of $n=50$ are omitted due to extreme variability.
-Overall the proposed addIPW estimator (red) exhibits a substantial advantage over the standard IPW estimator with interference in terms of standard deviation (shown by the length of vertical lines), across the settings we have considered.
-In cases where Assumption~\ref{ass:additive} is satisfied (Scenario~A; upper panel), our estimator and the standard IPW estimator provide unbiased results but the former exhibits a much less variability than the latter.
-In contrast, when Assumption~\ref{ass:additive} is violated (Scenario~B), the proposed estimator may deviate from the true policy value due to model misspecification.
+Figure~\ref{fig:sim:PE} shows the results, with each plot corresponding to a different combination of policy class (rows) and a data generation scenario (columns).
+The results for the sample size of $n=50$ are omitted due to large variability.
+Overall, the proposed \addIPW{} (red) and \addDR{} (orange) estimators exhibit a substantial advantage over the standard IPW estimators with unknown (blue) and anonymous (brown) interference in terms of standard deviation, across the settings we have considered.

+In cases where Assumption~\ref{ass:additive} is satisfied (Scenario~A; left panel), our proposed estimators and the IPW estimator with unknown interference provide unbiased estimates of the policy value.
+However, the \addIPW{} and \addDR{} estimators exhibit considerably lower variability compared to the IPW estimator with unknown interference.
+In contrast, when Assumption~\ref{ass:additive} is violated (Scenario~B; right panel), the proposed estimators may deviate from the true policy value due to model misspecification.
 The degree of bias varies across policies with the most substantial bias arising for evaluating the treat-nobody policy.
-In contrast, the IPW estimator with interference remains unbiased.
+Meanwhile, the IPW estimator with unknown interference remains unbiased in both scenarios.
+The anonymous IPW estimator, however, is biased in both settings, with variance between those of our proposed estimators and the IPW estimator with unknown interference.
+An exception occurs when evaluating the treat-nobody policy, where the anonymous IPW estimator exactly reduces to the IPW estimator with unknown interference.